 - Check out your social media or Google analytics to understand when people are most likely to interact with your online offer and time your campaigns to match these times.

-- Learn who your customers are, check the analytics, and see what their ages, and interests are and act on it.
+- Learn who your customers are, check the analytics, see what their ages and interests are, and act on them.

 Make the most of what the internet has to offer